 Fill in the other space with more holes.
 Make the holes smaller than the ones used to make the constellations because it will set the constellations apart.

-Roll the aluminum sheet until it fits snug inside the jar.
+Roll the aluminum sheet until it fits snug inside your constellation jar.
 Hold the circle in place by cutting two tabs and folding them in opposite directions.

 The night sky in a holdable form.
 I connected the dots below so you can see them too.
 The Little Dipper, the Big Dipper, Draco and part of Orion.